 In the presence of the Profitec brain trust, we also had the opportunity to address two issues we had observed with the sample unit we had received a few months prior to our visit.
 We noticed that the angle of the holes on the steam tip made it a bit tricky to purge water into the drip tray.
 Item two was that the PID screen was shutting off whenever the pump ran to refill the boiler.
 After a tête-à-tête between Todd and Tiziano, the PID situation was resolved.
 Michael also assured us that the angle of the steam holes would be corrected.

 So who’s this machine for?
 If you have no interest in plumbing, but want the best of temperature control and steam power then the Pro 600 just might be the machine for you.
 It plays in the same niche as the Expobar Brewtus IV and Profitec Pro 300, improving on both with higher steaming pressure and a more attractive package.
-At only $2,299 it’s also competitively priced, allowing you to stick to a $3,000 - $3,500 budget without having to skimp on grinder quality.
+The Pro 600 is also competitively priced, allowing you to stick to a $3,000 - $3,500 budget without having to skimp on grinder quality.
 Have any burning questions about the Pro 600?
 Be sure to leave them in the comments section below!